RodolfoChavez22/GUIweatherAPP/README.md

 # GUIweatherAPP
 WeatherApp
-Using TKINTER i created a weather application that uses an API to display the weather for a current city in the world
+Using TKINTER, I created a weather application that uses an API to display the weather for a current city in the world.